Proven-Paradox/shaper-system/Handbook.md

 #### Quick Healer
 Increase any HP restoration you receive by half.
 > Remember that all fractions round down.
-Also to be clear; this affects the Regeneration track as well.
+Also to be clear; this affects [The Regen/Degen Track](#the-regen-degen-track) as well.

 #### Reaching Terrain
 Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Power or [Flight](#flight) Condition as though the Ability were not [Grounded].
 A character with this Power may cast [Grounded] Abilities in the air as well as on the ground.